-The United Kingdom (UK) has the world’s seventh largest economy, is the largest financial services provider in the world and, according to the independent intergovernmental Financial Action Task Force (FATF), is “a global leader in promoting corporate transparency.”
+The United Kingdom (UK) has the world’s fifth largest economy, is the largest financial services provider in the world, and, according to the independent intergovernmental Financial Action Task Force (FATF), is “a global leader in promoting corporate transparency.”

-Therefore, it’s not surprising that the UK has robust Anti-Money Laundering (AML) and Know Your Customer (KYC) laws and regulations.
-These include requirements for identity verification on individuals and businesses for organizations such as the following need to verify individual and business identities:
+Therefore, it’s not surprising the UK has robust Anti-Money Laundering (AML) and Know Your Customer (KYC) laws and regulations.
+These include requirements that organizations such as the following need to verify individual and business identities:

 - Credit and financial institutions

 - Estate agents

 - Independent legal professionals who offer financial or real property transaction services

 Note that different industry sectors can have different thresholds, standards and regulators, so it’s imperative to understand the specific requirements of the applicable sector.

 KYC requirements for UK banks and financial services

 The Financial Conduct Authority (FCA) — the UK regulator for financial services firms and financial markets — is well known for its forward-thinking approach to innovation.
 Consider the rate of fintech adoption; the UK ranks as the second highest in the world.
 Many new developments in the field, from the concepts of regulatory sandbox and Open Banking to the idea of RegTech itself, originated in the UK and are a result of collaboration and engagement between the FCA and fintech companies.